Housing is a human right.

 We acknowledge that we are organizing, living, and resisting on unceded Coast Salish territories, specifically of the Musqueam, Squamish and Tsleil-Waututh nations.
 We recognize that displacement and gentrification are part of the larger colonial and capitalist systems that occupy these lands.
 Fighting for tenants rights, is a fight for housing justice for all.
 No more displacement on stolen Native land!

-Sydney Ball, Marina Classen, Sam Dharmapala, Joey Doyle, Kell Gerlings, David Hendry, Stephanie Langford, Liam McClure, Wendy Pedersen, Sue Robinet, Sara Sagaii and Vince Tao.
+Sydney Ball, Marina Classen, Sam Dharmapala, Joey Doyle, Kell Gerlings, David Hendry, Bryan Jacobs, Stephanie Langford, Liam McClure, Wendy Pedersen, Sue Robinet, Sara Sagaii, Vince Tao and Neil Vokey.

 The VTU's Constitution & Bylaws